alakeldev/techplaza-app-frontend/README.md

 ## Software

 * [GitHub](https://github.com/) - An internet hosting service used for version control.
-Used to host the Gear Addict repositories and for the project board used for project management and user stories
+Used to host the Techplaza repositories and for the project board used for project management and user stories
 * [VScode](https://www.gitpod.io/) - IDE to write code, create new files and folders for my project before pushing the project to Github.
 - [Git](https://git-scm.com/) - Provided the version control system for the site.
-* [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Gear Addict application
+* [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Techplaza application
 * [Draw.io](https://app.diagrams.net/) - An online diagram software used for the database schemas
 * [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the chrome browser.
 Used for responsiveness tests and further testing.
 * [Google Fonts](https://fonts.google.com/) - A web based font service by Google used to supply the site typography